Sneekit/Python-Examples/README.md

 # Python-Examples
 This repository contains sample code written in the Python programming language.

 The linkedlist.py script is a library that adds singly linked lists to python.
-This was written with a tail, which breaks persistence, but increases iffeciency in certain functions ( pop for example )
+This was written with a tail, which breaks persistence, but increases iffeciency in certain functions.

 The binarytree.py script is a library that adds binary trees to python.
 It includes some traversal methods.